cleavr/cleaverdocs/content/guides/express.md

 [Express JS](http://expressjs.com/) doesn't need much of an introduction.
 It is one of the first and most well known frameworks that begets many other Node JS frameworks.

-## Prerequisite - ensure Port is not hardcoded
+## Prerequisite - Ensure Port Is Not Hardcoded

 Make sure to update your code to check `process.env.PORT` for the port number as Cleavr will randomly assign a port number during site creation.